nzakas/understandinges6/manuscript/04-Objects.md

 ## Own Property Enumeration Order

 ECMAScript 5 didn't define the enumeration order of object properties, as it left this up to the JavaScript engine vendors.
 However, ECMAScript 6 strictly defines the order in which own properties must be returned when they are enumerated.
-This affects how properties are returned using a `for-in` loop, the `Object.keys()` method, the `Object.getOwnPropertyNames()` method, and `Reflect.ownKeys` (covered in Chapter 12).
-It also affects the order in which properties are processed by `Object.assign()` and `JSON.stringify()`.
+This affects how properties are returned using `Object.getOwnPropertyNames()` and `Reflect.ownKeys` (covered in Chapter 12).
+It also affects the order in which properties are processed by `Object.assign()`.

 The basic order for own property enumeration is: